Hypooxanthine/Vroom/README.md

 - Chunks rendering system
     - Sprites are stored in chunks.
     - Only chunks coliding with the camera will have their entities drawn on the screen.
+    - A LayerComponent allows to define a drawing order along the Z axis.

 ## Planned features